slint-ui/slint-mcu-rust-template/README.md

 We hope that this template helps you get started and you enjoy exploring making user interfaces with Slint.
 To learn more about the Slint APIs and the `.slint` markup language check out our [online documentation](https://slint-ui.com/docs/rust/slint/).

+Don't forget to edit this readme to replace it by yours, and edit the `name =` field in `Cargo.toml` to match the name of your project.